 It's all very up in the air, and yet the show must go on.

-Close to home we have a number of manufacturing companies based right here in St Leonards, who will be watching on eagerly as events unfold.
+Close to home, we have a number of manufacturing companies based right here in St Leonards, who will be watching eagerly as events unfold.
 Regardless of what happens in the future there is one sure thing that all manufacturing businesses must have in place to protect their business - not just when Brexit happens (or doesn't) but right now.

-Cover must be in place to adequately protect your business - from the buildings, machinery, stock and raw materials, as well as your clients, your staff, and many other trading activities.
+Cover must be in place to adequately protect your business - from the buildings, machinery, stock and raw materials, as well as your clients, staff, and many other trading activities.